 By following these steps, you will pick up the basics for holding a pool cue.
 There are numerous ways to hold the cue and aim.
 Finding the best approach and what works best for you requires practice.

 When you want to practice with the best pool cues, find your pool stick online at Blatt Billiards.
 We offer a wide range of cue sticks, cue cases, and accessories.
-Do not hesitate to contact us directly at 212-674-8855 if you have any questions or need assistance selecting the right pool stick.

 Back to News